Geonkick-Synthesizer/redkite/README.md

 #### Description

-A small GUI toolkit for Quamplex projects.
+A small GUI toolkit.

 License: GPLv3

 Status: development, no release yet.

-### Some requirements
+### Some requirements & gloas

 Here are some requirements ideas that makes this toolkit to differ from common ones.
 Also, these requirements